Policy and Legislation

 Equally Safe at Work

-Equally Safe at Work is an innovative employer accreditation programme developed by Close the Gap which is being piloted in seven local councils across Scotland, including Shetland Islands Council.
+Equally Safe at Work is an innovative employer accreditation programme developed by Close the Gap.
 The programme aims to support employers to improve their employment practice to advance gender equality at work, and prevent violence against women.

 Equally Safe at Work supports the implementation of Equally Safe, Scotland's national strategy to eradicate violence against women and girls.
 The strategy, which is jointly owned by Scottish Government and COSLA, recognises that violence against women is a cause and consequence of wider gender inequality.
 Addressing gender inequality in the workplace is therefore a fundamental step in preventing violence against women.